-- 1. Mid-rise buildings are to be designed to a height of 80% of the street width Right of Way of the smallest adjacent street, up to a maximum of 6-storeys with a minimum 1.5 metre stepback above 3 storeys to ensure the streetwall maintains a human-scale and minimizes shadowing. - 2.
+- 1. Mid-rise buildings are to be designed to a maximum height of 6-storeys with a minimum 1.5 metre stepback above 3 storeys to ensure the streetwall maintains a human-scale and minimizes shadowing. - 2.
 The length of a building should not exceed 60.0 metres.
-Buildings longer in length than 60.0 metres should either be broken up physically or visually using step-backs, colour, material variations, and unique building articulation. - 3.
-Apply a variety of design approaches, where appropriate, including: height transitions/ step-backs, increased setbacks, landscaped buffers, separation distance, smaller floorplates, and differing placement and orientation on the lot to minimize shadow, overlook, and privacy issues. - 4.
+Buildings longer in length than 60.0 metres should either be broken up physically or visually using step-backs, colour, material variations, and unique building articulation. - Apply a variety of design approaches, where appropriate, including: height transitions/ step-backs, increased setbacks, landscaped buffers, separation distance, smaller floorplates, and differing placement and orientation on the lot to minimize shadow, overlook, and privacy issues. - 4.
 Mid-rise buildings with residential units at grade are encouraged to provide a minimum of 3 metres from the property line to accommodate a useable front yard amenity space, where appropriate.
-This amenity space should be enclosed by low walls, fencing, hedges and landscaping no taller than 1.5 metres. - Weather protective design should be provided at grade and at the podium level through canopies, arcades, and cantilevers.
+This amenity space should be enclosed by low walls, fencing, hedges and landscaping no taller than 1.5 metres. - 5.
+Weather protective design should be provided at grade and at the podium level through canopies, arcades, and cantilevers.
 Canopies located on the ground floor should be at least 1.5 metres deep.
 Weather-protection elements may encroach in building setbacks and should not encroach into the public right-of-way.

 - 6. Design the height of the building incorporating setbacks and stepbacks to ensure no proportion of the building extends into the 45-degree angular plane.
 This will lessen the impact of the streetwall on the public realm.
-The 45 degree angular plan is measured at rear property line of any adjacent low-rise buildings. - $\overline{1}$.
+The 45 degree angular plan is measured at rear property line of any adjacent low-rise residential buildings.
+Some minor penetrations into the angular plane may be permitted, where it does not impact the light, view and privacy of surrounding low-rise residential uses. - 7.
 Main building entrances shall be clearly demarcated, and should be a focal point of the building design.
 Where applicable, main building entrances should be located at the corner of an intersection and/or in close proximity to transit stops. - 8.
 Buildings at corner locations should be designed to include highly articulated facades/ elevations along all of the street frontages and the same degree of articulation and detailing on all elevations that face the street. - 9.
 Use architectural elements and expressions such as canopies, doors, windows, lively colours, and the highest quality materials at street level to distinguish the ground level of the building. - 10.
-Incorporate such material as brick, stone, and metal within the lower part of the building. - $\overline{11}$.
+Incorporate such material as brick, stone, and metal within the lower part of the building. - 11.
 Balconies should be integrated into the building design with inset or Juliette balconies.
 Projecting balconies should not be within the streetwall to avoid negative impacts to the public realm including additional building massing and shadowing. - 12.
 Building stepbacks or rooftop podiums are encouraged to be designed to accommodate useable outdoor amenity spaces. - 13.
-Integrate roof-top mechanical or telecommunications equipment as part of the rooftop design and ensure they do not penetrate the required angular planes. - 14 .
+Roof-top mechanical or telecommunications equipment should be integrated as part of the rooftop design and should not penetrate the required angular planes. - 14.
 All buildings should provide accessible entrances and drop-off areas where required.